2i2c-org/team-compass/engineering/workflow/default-workflow.md

 The [Sprint Board](https://github.com/orgs/2i2c-org/projects/49/views/1) is a place to keep track of the [Deliverables and tasks](coordination:deliverables) our team intends to work on for a two week iteration.

-The board is a GitHub Projects board that is populated with with work items during the teams Itereation Planning activity.
+The board is a GitHub Projects board that is populated with with work items during the teams Iteration Planning activity.

 The team's goal is to complete all items on the Sprint Board by the end of the Sprint.
 This is a team commitment - while one person may be assigned to a deliverable, we all commit to working together to get the work done.